Cessation and review of protection status

 The Migration directorate can start the cessation procedure if it becomes aware that grounds for cessation exist.
 The Migration directorate notifies the beneficiary of international protection in writing about the start of the procedure and grounds for it.[2]

-Before making the decision, the Migration directorate needs to enable the beneficiary to present reasons against the cessation of the international protection in a personal interview.[3]
-The beneficiary can also file an application for judicial review against the decision before the Administrative Court in 15 days.
+Before making the decision, the Migration directorate has to enable the beneficiary to present reasons against the cessation of the international protection in a personal interview.[3]
+The beneficiary can also file an application for judicial review against the decision before the Administrative Court within 15 days.
 The application has suspensive effect.[4]

 [1] Article 67 IPA.